MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-connect-azure-cost-management.md

 LocalizationGroup: Connect to data
 ---

-# Create visuals and reports with the Azure Cost Management connector in Power BI Desktop
+# Create visuals and reports with the Microsoft Cost Management connector in Power BI Desktop

-You can use the Azure Cost Management connector for Power BI Desktop to make powerful, customized visualizations and reports that help you better understand your Azure spend.
+You can use the Microsoft Cost Management connector for Power BI Desktop to make powerful, customized visualizations and reports that help you better understand your Azure spend.

-The Azure Cost Management connector currently supports customers with:
+The Microsoft Cost Management connector currently supports customers with:

 * A direct [Microsoft Customer Agreement](https://www.microsoft.com/Licensing/how-to-buy/microsoft-customer-agreement)
 * An Enterprise Agreement (EA)
 * A [Microsoft Partner Agreement](https://www.microsoft.com/licensing/news/introducing-microsoft-partner-agreement)

 If you have an unsupported agreement, you can use Exports to save the cost data to a share and then connect to it using Power BI.
-For more information, see [Tutorial - Create and manage exported data from Azure Cost Management](/azure/cost-management-billing/costs/tutorial-export-acm-data?tabs=azure-portal).
+For more information, see [Tutorial - Create and manage exported data from Microsoft Cost Management](/azure/cost-management-billing/costs/tutorial-export-acm-data?tabs=azure-portal).

-The Azure Cost Management connector uses OAuth 2.0 for authentication with Azure and identifies users who are going to use the connector.
+The Microsoft Cost Management connector uses OAuth 2.0 for authentication with Azure and identifies users who are going to use the connector.
 Tokens generated in this process are valid for a specific period.
 Power BI preserves the token for the next sign-in.
 OAuth 2.0, is a standard for the process that goes on behind the scenes to ensure the secure handling of these permissions.
 To connect, you must use an [Enterprise Administrator](/azure/billing/billing-understand-ea-roles) account for Enterprise Agreements, or have [appropriate permissions](/microsoft-365/commerce/billing-and-payments/manage-billing-profiles) at the billing account or billing profile levels for Microsoft Customer Agreements.

-> [!NOTE]
-> This connector replaces the previously available [Azure Consumption Insights and Azure Cost Management (Beta)](desktop-connect-azure-cost-management.md) connectors.
-Any reports created with the previous connector must be recreated using this connector.

-## Connect using Azure Cost Management
+## Connect using Microsoft Cost Management

-To use the **Azure Cost Management connector** in Power BI Desktop, take the following steps:
+To use the **Microsoft Cost Management connector** in Power BI Desktop, take the following steps:

 1. In the **Home** ribbon, select **Get Data**.
 2. Select **Azure** from the list of data categories.
-3. Select **Azure Cost Management**.
+3. Select **Microsoft Cost Management**.

     ![Get data](media/desktop-connect-azure-cost-management/azure-cost-management-00b.png)